 Posted in Health, Health and Wellbeing

-Tagged Age UK, Age UK blog, Ageing, ageing population, ageing society, BGS Fit for Frailty campaign, British Geriatrics Society Fit for Frailty campaign, Health, Health & wellbeing, living with frailty, older people
+Tagged @musictherapyuk, Age UK, Age UK blog, Ageing, ageing population, ageing society, BAMT, British Association for Music therapy, dementia Age UK, dementia and music, Dementia Challenge, Health, Health & wellbeing, music therapy and dementia, older people